palewire/django-internetarchive-storage/README.md

 * subject
 * extra_metadata

-In cases where you configure a metadata when you save a file, it will override any of the global configurations in settings.py.
+In cases where you provide metadata input, the system will override any of the global configurations in settings.py.

 Saving an object can be done with Django's File object.